grpc-ecosystem/grpc-gateway/README.md

 ### No plan to support

-But patch is welcome.
+But the patch is welcome.

 - Method parameters in HTTP headers.
 - Handling trailer metadata.
 - Encoding request/response body in XML.
 - True bi-directional streaming.

-# Mapping gRPC to HTTP
+## Mapping gRPC to HTTP

 - [How gRPC error codes map to HTTP status codes in the response](https://github.com/grpc-ecosystem/grpc-gateway/blob/master/runtime/errors.go#L15).
 - HTTP request source IP is added as `X-Forwarded-For` gRPC request header.